jiteshm17/Modak-Image-Recognition/README.md

 I set the total number of epochs to be trained as 20 and used a callback for Stopping Early on in case the validation accuracy did not increase for more than 3 epochs and saved only the best weights of the model.
 In my case, it stopped at the 9th epoch as it already achieved good accuracy

 ## 4. Results
+The class label 0 denotes that the image is ‘Modak’ and 1 denotes it is ‘not’
 I obtained a final training accuracy of 96.19 % and a validation accuracy of 97.5 % Plotting the loss and accuracy as the training progressed:
 ![alt text](https://github.com/jiteshm17/Modak-Image-Recognition/blob/master/screenshots/accuracy_loss_plot.png)